Pavlfour/CPP-Bricks-Breaker/README.md

 # CPP-Bricks-Breaker

-A version of the Bricks Break famous game using C++ and raylib library.
+A version of the Bricks Breaker famous game using C++ and Raylib Library.

 You can find the link to the library here 👉https://www.raylib.com/